 The first thing that often comes to mind when someone says “Marietta” is the Historic Marietta Square, a collection of art, cuisine and the area’s community standards.
 But the city’s catchphrase, “Come for the opportunity, stay for the success,” speaks volumes as to all that Marietta has to offer.

-The city is also undergoing a resurgence in residential building, new businesses and industry, drawing jobs and fresh opportunities to the area and aiding the already healthy climate of economic development.
-Some of metro Atlanta’s best builders, including John Wieland Homes and Neighborhoods, Brock Built and Traton Homes, have constructed some of the new residential developments built in Marietta.
+The city is also undergoing a resurgence in residential buildings, new businesses and industry, drawing jobs and fresh opportunities to the area and aiding the already healthy climate of economic development.
+Some of metro Atlanta’s best builders have constructed some of the new residential developments built in Marietta.
 Future developments include the former Fort Hill site (John Wieland Homes and Neighborhoods), former Boston Homes (Brock Built) and Marietta Walk (Century Communities).

 “Home Depot is moving 675 IT jobs to NewMarket Business Park and adding an additional 525 new employees,” Sessoms added.
 “Red Hare Brewing Company has just completed a major expansion at its property on Delk Industrial Drive and WellStar Health Systems continues to grow and expand.”